irregularchat/Counter_Malign_Information_Training/Counter_Malign_Information/4-Implement-For_Instructors/Lesson_Plans/Lesson_02-Identifying_Synthetic_Content/Lesson_Plan-Template/Lesson_Plan-Identify_AI_Content.md

 ## APPENDIX B - Assessment Statement and Assessment Plan

 ### Assessment Statement:
 Students will be assessed on their ability to identify and analyze AI-generated content.
-The assessment will involve practical exercises where students must apply the AI content detection techniques and achieve a success rate of at least 90%.
+The assessment will involve practical exercises where students must apply the Synthetic Content detection techniques and achieve a success rate of at least 90%.

 ### Assessment Plan:
 The assessment procedures will include practical exercises, performance checklists, and constructive feedback.
 Students will be required to demonstrate their proficiency in identifying AI-generated content and report their findings accurately.